CivicActions/civicactions.com/src/content/case-studies/la-business-portal.md

   }
   - {
   url: 'la-business-2.jpg',
-  caption: '“Startup in a Day” guide helps users easily open a business.',
+  caption: '“Startup in a Day” guide helps small business entrepreneurs achieve their dreams.',
   alt: 'LA Business Portal Startup in a Day wizard on mobile' }